No, receiving benefits on your spouse's earnings record does not affect the amount of the retirement or disability benefit that your spouse receives.

 If you are eligible for both a spousal benefit and your own retirement or disability benefit, you cannot collect the combined total.
 If your benefit is higher, you'll receive only that amount.
 If the spousal benefit is bigger, Social Security will pay you a combination of the benefits, drawing on both your Social Security record and your mate's, but equal to that higher amount.

 Keep in mind

-You can't receive spousal benefits at all unless your husband or wife is already drawing his or her own Social Security benefits.
-That's if you're still married.
+- You can't receive spousal benefits unless your husband or wife is already drawing his or her own Social Security benefits.

-Divorced people can collect benefits on the record of an ex-spouse who is not yet receiving his or her benefits if the divorce happened at least two years ago.
+- Divorced people can collect benefits on the record of an ex-spouse who is not yet receiving their benefits if the marriage lasted at least 10 years and the divorce happened at least two years ago.